blakelaw/Referee-Analysis/README.md

 ## Description

 This project investigates the neutrality of referees in approximately 64,000 NBA games.
-This is primarily written in Python, with the PCA completed in R.
+This is primarily written in Python, with principal component analysis completed in R.

 ## Features

+- **Data preprocessing**: Transformed dataset by performing group operations, including SQL preprocessing, concatenating home and away game data, merging tables, and filtering data to reduce noise
 - **Quantitative Analysis**: Developed four quantitative approaches to evaluate the impact of referees on game metrics and results.
   - **Points over expected**: For a given referee-team combination, the difference in average score when the game was officiated by the referee and the overall average.
   - **Elo score**: Points over expected, but takes the average within the same year rather than the team's overall average.